Zpect31/Frontend-Mentor-1/README.md

-This is my solution tomy first Frontend Mentor challenge
+This is my solution to my first Frontend Mentor challenge